DataDog/documentation/content/en/agent/kubernetes/integrations.md

 <a href="/getting_started/agent/autodiscovery">Consult the Autodiscovery Getting Started documentation to discover the concepts behind this feature</a>.
 </div>

-This page covers how to configure integrations autodiscovery with Kubernetes, if you are using Docker or Amazon ECS see the [Docker Integrations Autodiscovery documentation][1].
+This page covers how to configure integrations Autodiscovery with Kubernetes.
+If you are using Docker or Amazon ECS, see the [Docker Integrations Autodiscovery documentation][1].
 The goal of Autodiscovery is to apply a Datadog integration configuration when running an Agent check against a given container.
 See how to [configure Agent integrations][2] when running the Agent on a host for more context on this logic.

 To configure an integration with Autodiscovery, use the following parameters: